Global searches in Flare is exposed through the global/_search endpoint.

 • Save our last page cursor so that we can resume fetching results in a future execution.

-To achieve the desired results, the following parameters will be used:
+To achieve the desired results, the following body parameters will be used:

 ParameterValueJustification